-French 8 is an introductory course to the French language The course focuses on the building blocks of the French language such as the alphabet and French letter patterns.
+French 8 is an introductory course to the French language.
+The course focuses on the building blocks of the French language such as the alphabet and French letter patterns.
 Students will move towards learning about the following topics: Presenting oneself to others; Weekend activities; Meals and Food; Free time and entertainment.
-Students will be using a workbook in French 8; purchase of the workbook is recommended.
+Students will be using a workbook in French 8; a workbook may be used.
 In this course, activities will allow students to gain the basics of the French language through various learning strategies such as partner and groupwork.
 There will be a focus on exchanging ideas and information, sharing information, asking and responding to questions, and telling stories.